Adity-star/Complete-DataScience-Guide/CheatSheets/README.md

 A **nonparametric model**, in contrast, does not make a strong assumption about the form or number of parameters in the model.
 These models can become more complex as the amount of training data increases.

-### Key Features of Nonparametric Models:
-- **Flexible number of parameters**: The number of parameters can grow with the size of the dataset.
-- **Model complexity**: As more data is provided, the model can become more complex, capturing intricate patterns in the data.
-- **Training time**: Nonparametric models generally require more time to train, as the model's complexity grows with the amount of data.
-- **Less assumption**: Nonparametric models make fewer assumptions about the data, making them more flexible in capturing complex relationships.

-### Examples of Nonparametric Models:
-- **K-Nearest Neighbors (KNN)**: Makes predictions based on the majority label of the 'k' closest data points.
-- **Decision Trees**: Can grow in complexity depending on the number of data points and the depth of the tree.
-- **Kernel Density Estimation**: Estimates the probability distribution of data based on the density of points in the feature space.

 ### Pros of Nonparametric Models:
 - **Highly flexible**: Nonparametric models can capture complex, non-linear relationships in the data.